AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 An UPWARD definition file describes how a web server delivers and supports a Progressive Web Application.

 UPWARD definition files provide details about server behavior using platform-independent, declarative language.
-This lets a Progressive Web Application run on top of an UPWARD-compliant server in any language on any tech stack because the application is only concerned about the HTTP endpoint behavior from the UPWARD server.
+This allows a Progressive Web Application to run on top of an UPWARD-compliant server in any language on any tech stack because the application is only concerned about the HTTP endpoint behavior from the UPWARD server.

 An UPWARD server uses a definition file to determine the appropriate process or service for a request from an application shell.
 It describes how the server should handle a request and build the response for it.